cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

     ![plugin-template](./custom-project-build-template/plugin-template.png)

-6. If you need to modify the content of the build extension, directly modify the build extension package under the `extensions` directory, see the `readme.md` file in the build extension package directory for details.
-Then find the corresponding build extension in the **Extension Manager**, and click the **Reload** icon button.
-At this time, the extension in the editor will re-run with the latest code and files.
+6. To modify the content of the built extension, directly modify the build extension package under the `extensions` directory, review the `readme.md` file in the build extension package directory for details.
+Find the corresponding build extension in the **Extension Manager**, and click the **Reload** icon button.
+The extension in the editor will re-run with the latest code and files.

     ![reload](./custom-project-build-template/reload.png)

 ## Basic configuration process

-To extend the build function of the plug-in, you need to add the `builder` field to the `contributions` in `package.json`, and the relative path configuration of the corresponding module can be passed to the specified platform in the field.
+To extend the build function of the plug-in, add the `builder` field to the `contributions` in `package.json`, and the relative path configuration of the corresponding module can be passed to the specified platform in the field.

 Example `package.json`: